In the 21st century, period poverty is still rife throughout the world.

 The Way Ahead

-We hope that some of the information shared here and on the rest of the Trade for Aid site has helped inspire and raise awareness of period poverty and its consequences around the world.
+We hope that some of the information shared here has helped inspire and raise awareness of period poverty and its consequences around the world.

 Period poverty is being tackled – but we always need to do more.

-Around the world and across the UK, every day, millions of girls and women are menstruating without proper sanitary products or access to proper sanitation and handwashing facilities.
+Around the world and across the UK, every day, millions of girls and women are menstruating without proper sanitary products.

-Some will drop out of school, some will quit their jobs, some will be domestically abused, some will suffer from infections, health problems and disease.
+Some will drop out of school, some will quit their jobs, some will be domestically abused, and some will suffer from infections, health problems and diseases.

-There are many ways that we can work together to end period poverty, but we need to take individual responsibility too.
+There are many ways that we can work together to end period poverty.
+We need to take individual responsibility too.

 Make the right choices to end period poverty and get involved!